Mayerch1/GithubUpdateCheck/README.md

 &nbsp;
 [![GitHub release](https://img.shields.io/github/release/mayerch1/GithubUpdateCheck.svg)](https://github.com/mayerch1/GithubUpdateCheck/releases/latest)

-NuGet package to check for available updtaes.
+NuGet package to check for available updates.
 Always compares to the latest github release.

 ***NOTE:*** from version 1.2.0 this project is distributed under MIT.
 If you wish to continue using GPL, you need to use older versions up to 1.1.0.